glehmann/yage/doc/CommandLineHelp.md

 * `keygen` — Generate a new age key
 * `pubkey` — Convert private age keys to their public key
 * `recipients` — List the recipients of the encrypted data
+* `re-encrypt` — Re-encrypt the values in a YAML file

 ###### **Options:**